rasta-mouse/OST-C2-Spec/README.md

 | -------------------------------------------------------------|
 ```

-### Type
-1-byte integer.
-The ‘type’ of task this is, e.g. ‘change directory’, ‘list processes’, etc.  See [Task Types and Codes].
+- **Type** - 1-byte integer.
+The ‘type’ of task this is, e.g. ‘change directory’, ‘list processes’, etc.  See [[Task Types and Codes](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#task-types-and-codes)].

-### Code
-1-byte integer.
+- **Code** - 1-byte integer.
 A ‘sub code’ for the given Type, e.g ‘connect’, ‘read’, ‘write’, and ‘close’ for SOCKS.
-See [Task Types and Codes].
+See [[Task Types and Codes](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#task-types-and-codes)].

-### Flags
-2-byte integer.
+- **Flags** - 2-byte integer.
 A set of bitwise flags to describe the state of the message.
-See [Task Flags].
+See [[Task Flags](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#task-flags)].

-### Label
-4-byte integer.
+- **Label** - 4-byte integer.
 A unique label to correlate multiple messages related to the same task.

-### Identifier
-4-byte integer.
+- **Identifier** - 4-byte integer.
 A sequential identifier used to construct fragmented messages in the correct order.

-### Length
-4-byte integer.
+- **Length** - 4-byte integer.
 The total length of the task data.

 ## Task Types and Codes